Karim Khalili

-Biography
+Early life

-Khalili was born in the Wardak Province of Afghanistan in 1950 as either Muhammad Karim Khalili or Abdul Karim Khalili and is of Hazara descent.
-He attended religious schools during his childhood and moved to Kabul in 1970 to continue his education He participated in the Afghanistan resistance during Soviet invasion.
+Khalili was born in the Maidan Wardak Province of Afghanistan in 1950 as either Muhammad Karim Khalili or Abdul Karim Khalili and belongs to Hazara ethnic group.
+He attended religious schools during his childhood and moved to Kabul in 1970 to continue his education.
+He participated in the Afghanistan resistance during Soviet invasion.
 He also served as Minister of Finance of Afghanistan during the Mujahideen government in the early 1990s.

 Personal life

 He has two sons, the older of which is Mohammad Taqi Khalili, Afghanistan's Ambassador to Azerbaijan.